gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

 }
 ```

 Here we use Jiguang push notification.
-If the sound name is pushMusic.caf, the Advanced Parameter field need to be filled in as follows:
+If the sound name is pushMusic.caf, the Advanced Parameter field need to be set in as follows:

 ```
 {